 5. Dishonest: The system does not communicate straight.
 Communications are ambiguous or vague, events are "spun" the way the leadership wants to present them.
 Pertinent information is hidden from members.
 Straight answers are not given; different people may be told different things.
 Dishonesty may show up in deceptive recruiting or leaving incorrect but favorable impressions uncorrected.
 Finances may be kept secret, with misleading financial statements that hide where the money really goes.
 There might be front organizations and secret doctrines or practices that are not normally revealed to outsiders.
 Frankly, there is so much dishonesty in unhealthy and abusive churches that people may not even know they are being dishonest.
 The ability to "spin" things to make the system look better or to get people to conform becomes a second language to members.

 6. Law or Performance Orientation.
 This is not the normal obedience that accompanies Christian faith (Romans 1:5), but a whole system where certain behaviors are rewarded and others are punished.
 Rewards may include salaries, perks, position or status in the system.
 It is true that there is right and wrong behavior in Christianity; the problem with an unhealthy system is that they have a closely-held subset of values superimposed upon truly scriptural Christian values.
 Other virtues go ignored or might even be punished, and other sins may be ignored or even encouraged.
 This may even result in a "poisoned well" where even good things become corrupt at the motive level because the perception of performance is so important.
 For example, members may want to lead others to Christ in order to advance in the system, not so that converts will be saved.
-Members might read the Bible daily so they can say they did it if challenged, not because they are actually wanting to learn something.
+Members might read the Bible daily so they can say they did it if challenged, "Are you having your quiet times?," not because they are actually wanting to learn something.
 Actions in unhealthy and abusive churches are often motivated by selfish ambition, compulsion, guilt or the desire to avoid trouble with leaders, not by faith, love, grace or concern about God.
 The possibility of being shamed publicly or in front of one's peers for any failure manipulates people to work their hardest in doing what the leaders tell them and to avoid getting on their bad side.

 7. Thwarts Individual Growth: The objective of the system is to glorify the system and maintain dependency upon the leadership, not to train members into mature spiritual adults.
 Unhealthy systems continue to treat even mature Christians as though they were children.
 The system short-cuts growth by demanding certain behaviors without concern for the correct motivation or spiritual depth.
 Then it points to that behavior to glorify itself.